dsdanielpark/dsdanielpark/README.md

 ### *Currently in progress...*
-I foresee extensive advancements of large language models across diverse domains and modalities.
-Yet, given the constraints of individual researchers' limited resources, embarking on projects can be challenging.
-Consequently, I am currently engaged in a small-scale project using the Foundation LLM model to develop task-specific models.
-Furthermore, I have a keen interest in further studying LLM.
-I eagerly await connections from individuals interested in collaborative research or offering resource support.
+Large language models are expected to expand into various fields and modalities.
+However, limited resources pose challenges for individual researchers to undertake projects.
+I am currently working on a project using the Foundation LLM model to create task-specific models.
+Additionally, I have a strong interest in studying LLM.
+I welcome collaborations and resource support from interested individuals.

 <div align=right>

 [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/dsdanielpark/)](https://www.linkedin.com/in/dsdanielpark/)